Reservations

 Myrtle Ann Dining Room

 The Myrtle Ann Dining Room was located at the junction of Routes 28 & 11, at the approach to Land Ho!.
 The caption on the first postcard in the gallery advertised “A GOOD PLACE TO EAT.
 Serving Steaks, Chops, Chicken & Turkey Dinners, Sea Food and Home Made Pastry.”
-A sign for the restaurant can be seen on the far right of the last two postcards.
+A sign for the restaurant can be seen on the far right of the next two postcards.

 Views from Bay Hill